ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Toasters were the first form of pop-up notifications.
+A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"

 [
-Mon Dec  1 00:35:49 UTC 2025
+Tue Dec  2 00:29:19 UTC 2025
  ]